-Santorini is becoming more and more known for its excellent quality wines.
+Santorini is internationally recognised for its excellent quality wines.
 Visitors often come here with a list of wineries in Santorini to visit and wine tours are extremely popular.
-Vineyards use a variety of white grapes including Assyrtiko, Aidini and Athriri to make great quality white wine.
-You can also find excellent rose and blended wine, as well as red wine made from the Mandelaria.
+Vineyards use a variety of white grapes including Assyrtiko, Aidani and Athiri to make great quality white wine.
+You can also find excellent rose and blended wine, as well as red wine made from the Mandilaria.
 Make sure a visit to Venetsanos Winery is high on your list of things to do when you visit Santorini!
 (Take a look at our post on Argyros Estate if you’d like to visit a few vineyards during your stay).

 The history of Venetsanos Winery…